edgexfoundry/edgex-docs/docs_src/microservices/application/Configuration.md

     This service specific section defines the connection information for the EdgeX Clients and is the same as that used by all EdgeX services, just which clients are needed differs.

     !!! note
-        Clients that are used from code must be present in the configuration, otherwise a nill reference will occur. `core-metadata` is already present in the common configuration, so it is not needed in the local private configuartion.
+        Clients that are used from code must be present in the configuration, otherwise a nil reference will occur. `core-metadata` is already present in the common configuration, so it is not needed in the local private configuration.
 === "Trigger"

     This section defines the `Trigger` for incoming data.
 See the [Triggers](sdk/details/Triggers.md) documentation for more details on the inner working of triggers.